josdejong/jsoneditor/doc/usage.md

 editor.set(json);
 ```

-To get edited JSON data, use get:
+To get JSON data from the editor:

 ```js
 var json = editor.get();